APPLITICS/lifematrix-deck-automation/README.md

 ---
 ## Data Format

-The `simulated_pipeline_input.csv` file contains detailed survey data and is the main data source for the slide generation pipeline.
+- The `simulated_pipeline_input.csv` file contains detailed survey data and is the main data source for the slide generation pipeline.
 Each row represents a participant, and each column provides a specific metric or category.
+- The `mapping_file.csv` file provides a mapping of survey data columns, whether metrics or categories, to their corresponding display labels used in the slides.
+This ensures a direct and consistent translation of internal variable names to presentation-friendly labels.

 ### Preprocessing Requirements